Laguna Beach Police Serve Search Warrant at Orange County Plastic Surgeon's Office

-A major development in an ongoing I-Team investigation: Laguna Beach police searched the offices of Dr. Arian Mowlavi today.
-The plastic surgeon is known as Dr. Laguna on social media.
-He is accused by patients in litigation of botching their procedures, accusations he denies.
+A major development in an ongoing I-Team investigation: Laguna Beach police searched the offices of Dr. Arian Mowlavi Thursday.

+The plastic surgeon, known as Dr. Laguna on social media, is accused by patients in litigation of botching their procedures.
+He denies the accusations.

 It is not known what was in the search warrant, but officers removed multiple computers from the office.
 Police confirmed the presence of a special master who will assess any records taken from the office to protect patient privacy.